coderetreat/coderetreat.org/facilitators/facilitation.md

 ## Whatever Language You Want!

-The ideas presented and practiced in coderetreat are applicable to any object-oriented language.
-To this end, it is suggested that coderetreats are explicitly multi-lingual.
+The ideas presented and practiced in Coderetreat are applicable to any object-oriented language.
+To this end, it is suggested that Coderetreats are explicitly multi-lingual.

-While coderetreat is not a day to learn a new language, it is perfectly acceptable for someone to work in a language they are not familiar with.
+While Coderetreat is not a day to learn a new language, it is perfectly acceptable for someone to work in a language they are not familiar with.
 The facilitator should stress that at least one member of the pair should have a working environment.

 After all, 45 minutes goes by quickly, and it is a waste to spend the majority of the time getting a development environment raised up.